jaydenseric/apollo-upload-client/readme.md

 npm install apollo-upload-client
 ```

-[Apollo Boost](https://npm.im/apollo-boost) doesn’t allow link customization; if you are using it [migrate to a manual Apollo Client setup](https://apollographql.com/docs/react/migrating/boost-migration).

-[Apollo Client](https://apollographql.com/docs/link/#apollo-client) can only have 1 “terminating” [Apollo Link](https://apollographql.com/docs/link) that sends the GraphQL requests; if one such as [`apollo-link-http`](https://apollographql.com/docs/link/links/http) is already setup, remove it.
+[Apollo Client](https://www.apollographql.com/docs/react/) can only have 1 [terminating link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) that sends the GraphQL requests; if one such as [`apollo-link-http`](https://apollographql.com/docs/link/links/http) is already setup, remove it.

 Initialize the client with a terminating link using [`createUploadLink`](#function-createuploadlink).